ryanwelcher/advanced-query-loop/readme.txt

 Generate complicated post meta queries using an interface that allows you to create a query based on `meta_key`, `meta_value` and the `compare` options.
 Combine multiple queries and determine if they combine results (OR) or narrow them down (AND).

 ==== Date Query ====
-Query items before a date, after a date or between two dates!
+Query items before a date, after a date or between two dates or choose to show the post from the last 1, 3, 6 and 12 months.

 ==== Post Order controls ====
 Sort in ascending or descending order by:

 -   Author
--   Comment Count
 -   Date
--   Included Posts
 -   Last Modified Date
--   Menu Order ( props to @jvanja )
+-   Title
 -   Meta Value
 -   Meta Value Num
--   Post ID ( props to @markhowellsmead )
 -   Random
+-   Menu Order (props to @jvanja)
--   Title
+-   Name (props @philbee)
+-   Post ID (props to @markhowellsmead)

 **Please note that this is a slight duplication of the existing sorting controls.
 They both work interchangeably but it just looks a bit odd in the UI**